 The app exposed participants to long-term effects of local and personal decisions, which encouraged some participants to think about their own legacy and could encourage land stewardship.

-‘It was curious to think that where I was standing/walking, people had stood before and will do again (with many similar themes e.g. family life), and it was great to have an insight into what happened in the past, and made me think about what memories I would leave to future generations of today’s time’
+‘It was curious to think that where I was standing/walking, people had stood before and will do again (with many similar themes e.g. family life), and it was great to have an insight into what happened in the past, and made me think about what memories I would leave to future generations of today’s time.’

 Introduction to the Third Evaluation

 The app was published on iTunes late 2013.
 In addition to new clips and mixes, the dots marking audio points on the walk disappeared when played so that the map detail would become clearer.
 The route was adapted.
-The last section through Copperhouse, the shopping area, was dropped which forced participants to double back along the tropical gardens by the Pool instead of completing a loop.
+The last section, through Copperhouse, the shopping area, was dropped, which forced participants to double back along the tropical gardens by the Pool instead of completing a loop.
 As an artist academic pointed out, it should have been made clearer that ‘it’s what people in Hayle do, they promenade along this’ to make retracing steps more acceptable.

-From May 2014 to April 2015 people ( male, 17 female) agreed to semi-structured recorded interviews after evaluating the app.
+From May 2014 to April 2015, 25 people (eight male, 17 female) agreed to semi-structured recorded interviews after evaluating the app.
 Two female teenagers emailed their comments.
-From a group of walking artists who evaluated the app, some makers of MP3 audio or filmed walks, returned additional comments about their connection to landscape after a six-month interval of reflection.
-Six of those questioned evaluated the first version of the app and evaluated the second edition, which included small changes: code change to make the fades smoother and a second background soundscape loop.
-This multitrack soundscape of field recordingsbirds in the air, cave acoustics under the earth and under the surface of the sea for examplewas layered with overlapped fragments of stories.
+From a group of 19 walking artists who evaluated the app, some of them makers of MP3 audio or filmed walks, eight returned additional comments about their connection to landscape after a six-month interval of reflection.
+Six of those questioned evaluated the first version of the app and 19 evaluated the second edition, which included small changes: code change to make the fades smoother and a second background soundscape loop.
+This multitrack soundscape of field recordings – birds in the air, cave acoustics under the earth and under the surface of the sea, for example – was layered with overlapped fragments of stories.
 Influenced by Glenn Gould’s (1932-1982) counterpoint experiments with multiple voices played simultaneously in The Idea of North (1967), the collage of voices attuned the participant to an unfamiliar way of listening while transmitting the ghostliness of the disembodied voice.
-The Merz audio collage reminds listeners of many unheard stories and voices and the intangible nature of memories which noticed by this male geographer:
+The Merz audio collage reminds listeners of many unheard stories and voices and the intangible nature of memories, which were noticed by this male geographer:

-‘I quite liked the voices fading in and outit was a bit like the past was there and it was gone it didn’t give you that false sense of I’m really knowing this.
-It was still that thing that you couldn’t quite grasp, just given a glimpse of.
+‘I quite liked the voices fading in and out – it was a bit like the past was there and it was gone – it didn’t give you that false sense of I’m really knowing this.
+It was still that thing that you couldn’t quite grasp, just given a glimpse of.’

-In this app version the walker encounters (‘the voices came to me’) sound clips.
-The sound clips last from between seconds to more than four minutes containing one voice or multiple voices, some with sound effects or music.
+In this app version, the walker encounters (‘the voices came to me’) 38 sound clips.
+The sound clips last from between 11 seconds to more than four minutes, containing one voice or multiple voices, some with sound effects or music.

 Qualitative data from third evaluation

-The initial interview topic was left to the evaluatoany mentioned technology and its functionality first.
-The qualities unique to locative media, the appearance and disappearance of audio and being able to locate oneself on the map at all times were especially liked:
+The initial interview topic was left to the evaluators.
+Many mentioned technology and its functionality first.
+The qualities unique to locative media, the appearance and disappearance of audio and being able to locate oneself on the map at all times, were especially liked:

 ‘The freedom and accidental meeting feeling”